redis/redis-doc/topics/sentinel.md

 This means that **you will have to configure the same `requirepass` password in all the Sentinel instances**.
 This way every Sentinel can talk with every other Sentinel without any need to configure for each Sentinel the password to access all the other Sentinels, that would be very impractical.

-Before using this configuration make sure your client library is able to send the `AUTH` command to Sentinel instances.
+Before using this configuration, make sure your client library can send the `AUTH` command to Sentinel instances.

 Sentinel clients implementation
 ---